 | English | Acrostic | AFOREST | Persuasive Devices (Alliteration, Facts, etc.) |

-The use of mnemonics is also a form of Retrieval Practise.
+The use of mnemonics is also a form of Retrieval Practice.
 Every time a student uses a mnemonic to recall a fact, they are strengthening the neural pathway to that information.
-However, mnemonics are most effective when they are paired with Spaced Practise.
+However, mnemonics are most effective when they are paired with Spaced Practice.
 A teacher might introduce a mnemonic in week one, then ask the students to retrieve the information using that mnemonic in week three, week six, and week ten.
 This 'distributed' retrieval helps move the information from short-term 'scaffolded' memory into permanent long-term storage.

 Finally, mnemonics support the development of Metacognition.
 When students learn how to create their own mnemonics, they are becoming more aware of how their own memory works.
 They are learning to identify which information is likely to be forgotten and taking proactive steps to prevent that from happening.
 This 'learning how to learn' is a skill that students can take with them beyond the classroom, applying it to their revision for GCSEs, A-Levels, and future careers.